andrewbloese-00/tapi/README.md

 ### Features
 * Define enpoints in a json file to use the cli
 * append type definitions to a file
 * copy paste type definitions from terminal output

-* Use the NodeJS library for more customizable endpoints.
----

 ---
 ## CLI Usage